grafana/loki/production/README.md

 For the various ways to run `promtail`, the tailing agent, see our [Promtail documentation](../docs/promtail.md).

-## Get a free hosted demo of Grafana Cloud: Logs
+## Grafana Cloud: Hosted Logs

-Grafana is running a free, hosted demo cluster of Loki.
-Find instructions for getting access at [grafana.com/loki](https://grafana.com/loki).

-The demo includes complimentary metrics (Prometheus or Graphite) that help illustrate the experience of easily switching between logs and metrics.
+Grafana is offering hosted Loki as part of our broader Grafana Cloud platform.
+Learn more at [grafana.com/loki](https://grafana.com/oss/loki/#products-and-services).

 ## Run locally using Docker